micclly/micclly.github.io/_posts/2014-02-26-en-symlink-tool-to-terminal-data-path.md

 {% include JB/setup %}

 I've written tiny VBScript to create symlinks to MT4 (build 600 and later) or MT5.
+This VBScript only can be run on Windows Vista and later.

 You can get from [GitHub](https://github.com/micclly/mt4-tools/blob/master/make-symlinks-to-terminal-data-path.vbs).

-Both MetaTrader 4 (build 600 and later) and 5 stores application data (including experts, scripts) to ``%APPDATA%\MetaQuotes\Terminal\<UNIQUEID>``.
+Both MetaTrader 4 (build 600 and later) and 5 stores application data (including experts, indicators and scripts) to ``%APPDATA%\MetaQuotes\Terminal\<UNIQUEID>``.

 It is so painful to open the directory if using multiple terminals.